lpicci96/unesco_reader/README.md

 Pythonic access to UNESCO data

-`unesco_reader` is a Python package providing a simple interface to access UNESCO Institute of Statistics (UIS) data.
+`unesco_reader` is a Python package that provides a simple interface to access UNESCO Institute of Statistics (UIS) data.
 UIS currently does not offer API access to its data.
 Users must download zipped files and extract the data.
 This process requires several manual steps explained in their [python tutorial](https://apiportal.uis.unesco.org/bdds-tutorial).
-This package simplifies the process by providing a simple interface to access, explore, and analyze the data, using pandas DataFrames.
+This package simplifies the process by providing a simple interface to access, explore, and analyze the data, already structured and formatted through pandas DataFrames.
 This package also allows users to view dataset documentation and other information such as the date of last update, as well as retrieve information about all available datasets from UIS.

 ### Note</b>:
-UIS data is expected to be accessible through the DataCommons API in the future and should be the preferred method to access the data.
+UIS data is expected to be accessible through the [DataCommons](https://datacommons.org/) API in the future and should be the preferred method to access the data.
 Future versions of this package may include support for the API, or may be deprecated and remain as a legacy package.

 This package is designed to scrape data from the UIS website.
-As a result of this approach the package may be subject to breakage if the website structure or data file formats change.
+As a result of this approach the package may be subject to breakage if the website structure or data file formats change without notice.
 Please report any unexpected errors or issues you encounter.
 All feedback, suggestions, and contributions are welcome!

 ## Installation